Ensembl TrainingEnsembl Home

 Content

 The workshop consists of a series of modules, listed below.
-Most modules consist of a presentation and a demonstration of the tools, followed by the opportunity to do exercises.
+Most modules consist of a presentation and a demonstration of the tools, followed by the opportunity to do practice using the browser.
 Participants are encouraged to bring problems/questions about their research and we will try to tackle these during the workshop using Ensembl.
 The exact mix of modules can be varied, depending on the preferences of the participants.

 • Introduction to Ensembl: origin, goals and organisation of the Ensembl project

-A typical one-day workshop will consist of the first three of these modules, plus two other modules of your choice.
+A typical one-day workshop will consist of the first four of these modules, plus other modules of your choice.
 We run a pre-course survey to identify participants’ interests, and customise the course.

 Learning outcomes